 - Put the cable clamp bolt through the square hole from the inside and place a winged clamp on the bolt’s outer side.

 - The U-shaped cable must fit firmly under the winged clamp’s wings before you secure the nut onto the bolt, using a suitable wrench.

 - Pull back on the cable to remove any slack before winding up the cable onto the drum.

 - Some winch drums come with a release lever on the side of the drum, from where the cable is to be inserted, that holds the cable clamp jaws in place.

 - First, open this lever, then pass the cable over the top of the drum to the back and then from the top of the winch spool towards the back.

 - Thread the end of the cable through the side-slot and place it between the clamp jaws.

-- Close the release lever to firmly lock the cable in place.
+- Close the release lever to lock the cable in place firmly.

-After the attachment of the winch cable to the winch drum, you have to attach the hook to the cable and then carefully reel in and wind the cable around the winch drum securely, before you start winching.
+- After the winch cable’s attachment to the winch drum, you have to attach the hook to the cable and then carefully reel in and wind the cable around the winch drum securely before you start winching.

-Tip: Ensure a slow and steady approach when undertaking the whole process, hasty work can end up in unnecessary faults or incidents.
-Also, just to be on the safe side, leave about 20 feet cable-free than you would normally require, to deal with any odd situations.
+Tip: Ensure a slow and steady approach when undertaking the whole process; hasty work can end up in unnecessary faults or incidents.
+Also, to be on the safe side, leave about 5 to 10 feet cable-free than you would typically require to deal with any odd situations.